Max Palevsky – Short Biography

 The end of the war allowed Max to shake off the traumas of international conflict and seek out his own fortunes.
 Eventually, he worked for a company called Bendix and got a taste for working with computers.

-He then moved on to work with Packard Bell where, perhaps having been influenced by his work at Bendix, he convinced the company it should get involved in the computer industry.
+He then moved on to work with Packard Bell.
+Being influenced by his work at Bendix, he convinced the company it should get involved in the computer industry.

 Packard Bell agreed and Palevsky led them to develop the PB-250, a bit-serial computer that marked the company’s successful venture into the world of computers.
 He wasn’t to be an employee forever and went on to raise $1 million for his own company Scientific Data Systems.